WTF is Ratafia?

 For the spices: In the slightest bit of water, I boiled some ground cloves and cinnamon because that’s what I had in the house.
 We’re talking teaspoons of water and splashes of spices here.
 Pour this into the ratafia jar with everything else and add a splash of vanilla.

 Put a lid on it and refrigerate it for 3 to 5 weeks.

 When you’re ready to drink it, you’ll want to strain it first.
 I used Regency cheese cloth (because that’s what the other recipes suggested and it seemed so appropo).
-See how I have it taut over the glass?
-Don’t do that–it won’t work.
+Pro-tip: don’t hold it taut over the glass.
 Give it some slack and the good stuff will slip through into your vintage cocktail glass (these ones are courtesy of my grandma).